-Since we’re big fans of the Fallout series and also have a fair collection of post-apocalyptic wargaming rules on the shelf, it was a no-brainer for us to pick up the Red Rocket Scenic Set for Fallout Wasteland Warfare.
+Since we’re big fans of the Fallout series and also have a fair collection of post-apocalyptic wargaming rules on the shelf, it was a no-brainer for us to pick up the Red Rocket Scenic Set for Fallout Wasteland Warfare (paid link).
 This box set includes a 3’ x 3’ neoprene wasteland gaming mat; a pre-printed, full-color Red Rocket filling station building; a resin Red Rocket display and two resin gas pumps, which we mistakenly identify as Nuka-Cola machines in our unboxing video.
 (Oops.)

 The Red Rocket filling station is made of pre-printed card stock that clips together with plastic connectors.
 The building has both interior and exterior walls, as well as a removable roof, so wasteland exploration and conflict can take place within the filling station itself.